alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/check-your-answers-pages.md

 Don’t just write the questions and answers out as they were originally given.
 Reword them for this particular format and context.
 For example, the individual elements of an address do not need labelling, and long questions can often be rewritten as shorter statements.

-Make it clear what will happen when the user clicks the button at the bottom of the screen.
+The submit button should fully state the action it performs, eg ‘Change your tax details’ or ‘Send your claim form’.
 You don’t need an explicit declaration checkbox as long as it’s made clear what will happen.

+---

-# Implementation
+# Code

 There's a [coded example of this page](http://govuk-prototype-kit.herokuapp.com/examples/check-your-answers-page) in the [GOV.UK prototyping kit](https://github.com/alphagov/govuk_prototype_kit).

+---

 # Accessibility

 Add hidden text to the ‘Change’ links, so that they make sense when read out of content by screen readers.

+---

+# Security

+These pages play back information entered by your users.
+In some cases you might need to obfuscate parts of the data to reduce the risk that it’s read by the wrong people.

+Each service is different.
+Work with your security team to make sure that there’s an acceptable level of risk.

+---

 # Research

-You can help by researching the following questions:
+You can help improve this pattern by researching the following:

 - what effect does the wording, styling and position of the ‘Change’ links have on their usage?
 - for long, multi-section transactions, do we need one of these pages at the end of each section?